 });

-1. Provider for Global Accessibility: Implement the Provider to make the store data accessible to the entire component tree.
+to make the store data accessible to the entire component tree.

 // Wrap the app with the Redux Provider